SCCapstone/USurvive/README.md

 There should be no setup necessary, once cloning the repo the program should work perfectly upon building in Visual Studio.

+An example database is located in the root of the repository [[Example Database.usurvive]]

 ## Running